 Domei is not just a practice but a way of being, a path to deeper understanding and harmony with the plant kingdom and the rest of the non-human world.

 If you would like to experience the deep serenity and transformative experience that Domei can bring into your life.
-Subscribe to my free Daily Plant Practice newsletter.
+Subscribe to my free Daily Plant Practices.

 This post was a welcome breath to my world with your description of ‘Domei’ and its connection to the Celtic language.
 I have been struggling for some time to find a connection with someone here in England who wants to explore the world in this way.
 Your post has given me joy and inspiration to continue to follow your important works.
 Thank you.☘️